bu-bioinfo-comp-workshops/bu-bioinfo-comp-workshops.github.io/workshops/workshop_2/workshop_2_instructions.md

 - [Workshop 2: Background Slides](../workshop_2_background_slides/index.html)

 ## Problem Statement
-You have received a full ancient genome dataset (>100M base pairs) from your lab.
+You have received a large bacterial genome dataset (>100M base pairs) from your lab.
 Your PI wants you to calculate the same basic statistics as before (sequence length, GC content), but the file is too large to handle locally.
 Your job is to:
-- Download a large ancient genome FASTA file from a public resource (e.g., AADR or NCBI)
+- Download a large bacterial genome FASTA file from a public resource (e.g. NCBI)
 - Adapt your code to efficiently process large files
 - Submit your analysis as a job to the compute cluster (using qsub or similar)
 - Summarize your findings in a brief report